berinaysrl/IMDB-SENTIMENT-ANALYSIS/README.md

    I used some visualizations to give the user a sense of what we are dealing with.
 I thought it would be nice to see which words are mostly appearing on positive and negative reviews, so a function is added to generate word clouds which displayed the most used words in positive and negative reviews.

 3. Building  and Evaluating the Model :
-   I chose to build a simple neural netword with an embedding layer, pooling and dropout layers.
+   I chose to build a simple neural network with an embedding layer, pooling and dropout layers.
 This way, it was possible to have over 80% accuracy without needing to use SOTA models like BERT.
 To evaluate the model, I used accuracy, precision, recall, F1-score, and confusion matrices.

 ## Findings